 - Persons seeking Department approval for applying a deicer on streets and highways within the City of Missoula and all places within five miles outside the city limits must submit a complete application to the Department on forms supplied by the Department.
-The complete application must include: - a.- (REMOVED.
-Covered by remainder of requirements) - b.
-Independent certified laboratory analytical results of testing required in section (A) (2); - c.
+The complete application must include: - a.
+(REMOVED.
+Covered by remainder of requirements)Documentation of Pacific Northwest Snowfighter's Association (PNS) product approval; - b.
+Independent certified laboratory analytical results of testing required in section (A) (2);

+- c.
 Safety Data Sheet for the product; - d.
-Proprietary chemical and physical information on the product, which shall be held confidential; - Two one-liter samples of the product for Department quality control testing purposes; and - Other relevant information that the Department may require which is obtainable by the applicant.

-The Department shall notify the applicant within 30 days of receipt of a complete application.
-The Department shall notify the applicant within 30 days of receipt of a complete application.
-The changes to deicer constituent limits or product formulations must be reviewed and approved prior to use.)
+Proprietary chemical and physical information on the product, which shall be held confidential: - Two one-liter samples of the product for Department quality control testing purposes; and - f.
+Other relevant information that the Department may require which is obtainable by the applicant. - 2.
+The Department shall notify the applicant within 30 days of receipt of a complete application whether the product is approved or denied. - 3.
+Following approval, any changes to deicer constituent limits or product formulations must be reviewed and approved prior to use.)